How to make your website accessible for everyone

 Consider the colours you use

 Colour blindness is a spectrum condition where users perceive colours and contrasts differently.
 Therefore you should ensure the colours used on your website are easy to view for all.
 For example, using light text on a dark background, avoiding red and black or red and green combinations (these are the most difficult for people who have colour blindness to distinguish), or using blocks rather than patterns will help all users to view the text in the way you want them to.
-Using sites help optimise your colour choices for all users.
+Using contrast checker sites help optimise your colour choices for all users.

 Make use of header tags